 The Group uses credit rating models and assumptions in estimating ECL.
-Judgement is applied in identifying the most appropriate model for each type of asset, as well as for determining the assumptions used in the model, including assumptions that relate to key drivers of credit risk.
-See Notes 2 and 4(a)(i) for more details on ECL.
+Judgement is applied in identifying the most appropriate model for each type of asset, as well as for determining the assumptions used in the model, including post model adjustments and assumptions that relate to key drivers of credit risk.
+See Note 2 for more details on ECL.
+31 DECEMBER 2022